About breast cancer radiotherapy

 You can view and print the quick guides for all the pages in the Treating breast cancer section.

-Radiotherapy is cancer treatment using radiation to destroy cancer cells.
-It is a common treatment for breast cancer after surgery.
+Radiotherapy uses radiation to destroy cancer cells.
+It is a common treatment used to treat breast cancer after surgery.
 Studies have shown that for women with early breast cancer the cure rate is the same whether they have only the cancer removed (breast conserving surgery) followed by radiotherapy or have the whole breast removed (a mastectomy).

 Radiotherapy after breast conserving surgery